 If students have questions or need additional dietary accommodations, they should contact the UVM Dining Registered Dietitian, Ania Egan, MS, RD.

 UVM Dining understands that students observing Passover may do so at varying levels.
 We recommend students check out our allergen stations on campus (Simple Servings and Four) as these locations do not serve wheat/gluten, or shellfish and are plated to reduce the risk of cross-contact.
 Additionally, we will not serve pork at these stations during Passover.
 Many students will also find options at our plant-based stations on campus (Rustic Roots and Peapod).

 Our nutrition signage and online menus list major allergens but do not provide full ingredient lists.
 If you have any questions about the ingredients in a dish, please ask to speak to a sous chef, and they can provide the recipe and/or ingredients list.

 UVM Dining will provide the following accommodations to support students during Passover:

-- Matzo, vegetarian Matzo ball soup, and Passover-friendly coconut macaroons will be available throughout the week in the dining halls and most retail locations, upon request from a sous chef or supervisor.
+- Matzo, Vegetarian Matzo Ball Soup will be available daily in our traditional dining halls, and Passover-friendly Coconut Macaroons will be available upon request from a sous chef or supervisor.

-- Pre-package Passover-friendly meals will be available in the traditional dining halls upon request from a sous chef or supervisor.
-The meal will include certified kosher chicken, potato/winter squash, and a vegetable of the day.
-Please note these items are made in a regular kitchen, not a Passover or kosher-certified kitchen.
+- Pre-packaged, Passover-friendly meals made by Vermont Kosher will be available in the traditional dining halls upon request from a sous chef or supervisor.